|For this post of How I Fail I’m interviewing Ian Street, a plant scientist and science writer who tweets at @IHStreet and blogs at PostdocStreet.|

 The caveat might be, and I do worry about this, is falling into the failure narrative too much, believing we’re failures, internalizing that.
 And then others might pick up on that as well.
 I worry that talking about not having a perfect CV or talking about depression and mental health so much hurts my chances on the job market.

 7. You also mentioned “pre-rejection”, which as I understand it, is not taking an opportunity because you expect rejection.
-Could you elaborate on this, give some examples of pre-rejections?
-Are these pre-rejections rational, or does fear play a role?
+Could you elaborate on this?

 It is generally about fear.
 And even a sense of resignation.
 I’ve tried for years to get jobs like X without success, why will the next time be any different?
 Those two things may be related.